Parallel R#

 R parallel libraries#

 The parallel spatial libraries cover only very limited functionality, so often these do not fit all requirements.
-Or if you are changing an existing serial code to parallel.
-Then the next option is to write parallel coude yourself.
+They also cannot be used to easily parallelize existing serial code.
+Then the next option is to write parallel code yourself.

 R has many libraries to support parallelization: